-Even some of the industry’s largest companies can get swept away with scope creep.
-When your client makes change after change, before you know it, the scope of the project has ballooned to an unreasonable level and you have workers cutting corners and using lower quality materials.
+Even some of the industry’s largest companies can get swept away by scope creep.
+When your client makes change after change before you know it, the scope of the project has ballooned to an unreasonable level and you have workers cutting corners and using lower-quality materials.
 Talk with all of the stakeholders about the scope and make sure everyone is on board.

 If in doubt, ask questions.

 From time to time, tests must be done as part of the contractor’s quality management plan, or as part of the project’s or the client’s quality management plan.
 These tests are to ensure that items or structures have been constructed correctly.
 Sometimes tests fail.
 This means that the work must be redone.

 What’s important is to designate the right people to the right quality control so you don’t have a confusing workflow that has the wrong people auditing the wrong things at the wrong times.
 Reports become lost, tests get ignored, and work remains substandard.

 9. Repair deficiencies immediately